Bamboo72/2021-Programming-Portfolio/LaesoVersions/README.md

-I left out the res folder in this upload.
-To see the project with the res folder go to https://github.com/Bamboo72/Programming2GroupProject1.
+These are different versions of my part of the Isle of Laeso group project.
+You can see the whole project at https://github.com/Bamboo72/Programming2GroupProject1.